Tech4Tracing/CartridgeOCR/README.md

 - Set configuration values to the API Azure function
 - Deploy Ionic static web app

+You may wish to grant an exception to the webapp folder in Defender settings- running a build churns the malware scanner.

 ### Testing the image upload API

 To test the image upload API you can submit an upload request with curl.
 Replace the myImage.jpg with an image file that you want to upload, and change the URL to the one that has been outputted by the deployment script.